gbengafagbola/data-structures-and-algorithms-go/array/4. finding the largest sum subarray/readme.md

 - if the sum is greater than the max we update the max

--and finally return the max at hte end of the array
+- and finally return the max at hte end of the array

-in a single scan, the max subarray in the array is discovered unlike that of the naive approach.
+**In a single scan, the max subarray in the array is discovered unlike that of the naive approach**

 ###### Write a method that returns largest sum subarray.